Tununak Airport

 Tununak Airport is a state-owned, public-use airport located one nautical mile (1.85 km) southwest of the central business district of Tununak, in the Bethel Census Area of the U.S. state of Alaska.

-As per Federal Aviation Administration records, this airport had 1,809 commercial passenger boardings (enplanements) in calendar year 2008, a decrease of 9.6% from the 2,001 enplanements in 2007.
+As per Federal Aviation Administration records, this airport had 1,809 commercial passenger boardings (enplanements) in 2008, a decrease of 9.6% from the 2,001 enplanements in 2007.
 Tununak Airport is included in the FAA's National Plan of Integrated Airport Systems (2009–2013), which categorizes it as a general aviation facility.

+In 2017, the Alaska Department of Transportation & Public Facilities issued a temporary closure of the airport due to damage to the runway.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, this airport is assigned 4KA by the FAA and TNK by the IATA.

 Facilities

 Tununak Airport has one runway designated 8/26 with a gravel surface measuring 1,778 by 30 feet (542 x 9 m).
 The airport is unattended.